Glyndebourne Choral Summer School

 In 2017 the Choral Summer School took place in Lewes from 17 – 21 July, culminating in a performance alongside the Brighton Youth Orchestra.

 Further information about the Summer School can be found here, or please contact Irene Shilling:

 ‘By tackling a wide range of music, we’ll be focusing on the demanding art of singing as part of a choir, developing ensemble skills, group musicianship, communication of text, blend and sound, and having a lot of fun along the way.
 You’ll leave with the confidence of knowing you have a musical toolbox stuffed full of ideas and techniques to help you in all the singing you do, not just in choirs.’

 Lee works with musicians ranging from absolute beginners to elite orchestras and opera companies.
 He was part of the team to be awarded an RPS Award for Learning and Participation for Glyndebourne’s production of the community opera Imago, and was Chorus Master and Assistant Conductor for David Bruce’s new youth opera, Nothing, which premiered at Glyndebourne in February 2016.

-This project is for those:
+This project was for those:

 - Aged between 13 and 18

 ‘I really enjoyed singing properly for the first time and made me realise what I could do vocally.’

 ‘We get to have the full experience – the music, the staging, the drama.’